 There is therapeutic value in telling our stories to people who understand, and in reading the stories of others and finding out we’re not alone.
 It can even be transformational.

-Telling your story here is just one way to do it.
-You can also accomplish it through journaling, verbal or written narratives, or through creative writing, song, poetry, film, painting or other artwork.
+You can tell your story through journaling, verbal or written narratives, or through creative writing, song, poetry, film, or painting or other artwork.
 To read a story told through poetry, see “Soul Songs” for a collection of poems written by Linda, one of this blog’s readers.

 “Creativity in art, music, writing, and drama draws upon many parts of our brain and in so doing offers a means of expressing aspects of trauma that were never encoded in words but find expression, release and realization in personal and powerful ways.
 Creative outlets are so often the conduits to the healing narrative.” ~ Suzanne Phillips, Psy.D., ABPP

 Over time, your story may become quite different than it was at the outset.
 The facts don’t change, but your interpretation of them — and the meaning you give to your experience — can change, going from a story of defeat to a story of victory.
 You can reclaim your power by re-framing your experience in a way that gives it a new and empowering meaning.
 One way that can happen is by replacing unnecessary self-blame with healing self-compassion.

 Journaling is a valuable way to work through your story privately, over time.
 I kept a journal for over a year, and I believe it helped me a great deal.
 It enabled me to express my emotions, get clear on what happened, gain insight, realize what I learned from it, recognize my strengths, and give meaning to my experience.
 It was liberating to have a place to express myself without censoring my thoughts, feelings or words.